icambridge/iain.sexy/source/_drafts/2014-11-21-hack-types.markdown

 ```

-To define the return type you just put `: type` in between the function definition and the function body.
+For the return type you just put `: type` in between the function definition and the function body.

 ```php
 <?hh